Luthaf/luthaf.github.io/_posts/2015-09-10-julia-some-criticism.md

 ## Include-based code organization

 There is no one to one correspondence between Julia modules and file organization on the filesystem.
-One have to explicitly declare a new module `module Bar ... end`, and use the `include` function to include code in the current module.
-This have two consequences:
+One has to explicitly declare a new module `module Bar ... end`, and use the `include` function to include code in the current module.
+This has two consequences:

 - modules are big;
 - code organization do not follow file organization.

 Modules are big because it is up to the programmer to declare new module.
 So most of them (and I include myself) will not do it and have a big [god-module](https://en.wikipedia.org/wiki/God_object).

-The fact that code organization do not follow file organization is bad because you have to read through all the files to learn what is going on.
+The fact that code organization does not follow file organization is bad because you have to read through all the files to learn what is going on.
 This add another entry barrier for open source collaborations where newcomers have to spend time figuring what is going on, and make maintenance of old code harder.

 This is the same model as C/C++ `#include` for header files.
-But this model is bad, and add a cognitive charge on top of the programmer head.
+But this model is bad, and adds a cognitive charge on top of the programmer head.
 C++ folks want to add a proper module  system since the C++11 TS discussions.

 ## Very bad namespacing system